Snoopy: History

 Snoopy appeared on October 4, 1950, two days after the first Peanuts strip.
 He was one of the four original characters, along with Charlie Brown, Patty, and Shermy.
-He was called Snoopy for the first time in the November 10 strip.
+He was named Snoopy for the first time in the November 10 strip.

 On March 16, 1952, his thoughts were first shown in a thought balloon.
 Snoopy first appeared upright on his hind legs on January 9, 1956, when he was shown sliding across a sheet of ice after Shermy and Lucy had first done so.
 He is first shown sleeping on top of his doghouse rather than inside it on December 12, 1958, and first adopts his World War I Flying Ace persona on October 10, 1965.
 Snoopy's final appearance in the comic was on February 13, 2000, when he was shown sitting on top of his doghouse typing Schulz's farewell message to his readers.

 Popularity

-Snoopy appeared as a character balloon in the Macy's Thanksgiving Day Parade in 1968; the balloon depicted Snoopy in his World War I Flying Ace costume.
-The beagle has been in almost every parade ever since in different costumes, as an ice skater, a jester (to celebrate the new millennium and the parade's 75th anniversary), and an astronaut.
+Snoopy appeared as a character balloon in New York City's Macy's Thanksgiving Day Parade in 1968; the balloon depicted Snoopy in his World War I Flying Ace costume.
+The beagle has been in almost every parade ever since in different costumes, as an ice skater, a jester (to celebrate the new millennium and the parade's 75th anniversary), with Woodstock riding on his head, and an astronaut.

+In Wales, the Dogs Trust and Wild in Arts created a trail called A Dog's Trail which spanned across Cardiff, Caerphilly, and Porthcawl in spring of 2022.
+The trail raised money for Dogs Trust to use for dog welfare.